fbpx

 septic system alteration Phoenix AZ

-There are few checklist items you have to consider when filing an Alterations Permit for the septic tank.Β Β If the home is still the same size (bedroom count) as the original system was permitted for, you can simply file an alterations permit to swap out like-for-like septic tanks.
+There are few checklist items you have to consider when filing an Alterations Permit for the septic tank.
+If the home’s size and bedroom count haven’t changed, you can file an alterations permit to replace the septic tank with a like-for-like tank.
 If additional bedrooms have been added without an increase in tank size, the County will make you account for those additional “bedrooms” and install a tank that is appropriate for the current structure of the home.
 We will also have to determine the exact disposal field method and confirm that the size and functionality of the disposal field through a Report of Inspection form.

-Permitting for an alteration of a disposal fieldΒ can sometimes be accomplished easily if there is a valid record of the original percolation test that was completed on the property at initial installation.
+Permitting for an alteration of a disposal field can sometimes be accomplished easily if there is a valid record of the original percolation test that was completed on the property at initial installation.
 This would allow us an SAR number to calculate the new field.
-However, if the system is older and no valid perc test is on file with the County, another percolation test may be required.
-Since this is such a case by case situation, Priority Pumping is happy to do a little research on your original permitting process to be able to give you the most accurate estimate for your alteration.
+If the system is older and there is no valid percolation test on file with the County, we may need to conduct another test.
+Since each case varies, Priority Pumping will research your original permit to provide an accurate estimate for your alteration.

 Septic System Abandonment & Sewer Connection

 When a septic system fails and you must replace it, the current system will need to be properly abandoned.
-In Maricopa County, there is a required abandonment permit that must also be obtained in addition to the alteration or new installation septic permit.
+In Maricopa County, an abandonment permit is required along with the alteration or new installation septic permit.
 Septic tank abandonment is needed for a couple of different reasons:

 • Sometimes only parts of the system need to be abandoned.
-This is called a septic system alteration and is discussed above.
+This process, known as a septic system alteration, is described above.
 If you are only altering the tank or the field, you will only have to abandon the portion that you are replacing.

 • If you are replacing the entire septic system, the entire system will need to be abandoned.
 This situation will occur if you are abandoning a complete failure system, upgrading to a larger system or choosing to connect to the city sewer.

-The abandonment process can be achieved in two ways.
+You can abandon a septic system in two ways.
 We can slurry or dirt fill the septic tank and field or we can remove it in entirety.
-We will advise which option is best for your particular situation.
+Our team can advise which option is best for your particular situation.

-MaricopaΒ & Pinal County’s are growing at a rapid pace.
+Maricopa & Pinal County’s are growing at a rapid pace.
 Can you believe Maricopa County has been the fastest growing County in the nation for three years in a row!
 There are many capital improvement projects going on throughout all of the Phoenix metro and surrounding cities.
 Some of these capital improvement projects include running new sewer lines through older septic neighborhoods.
-Although many areas do not make it mandatory to connect at the time the sewer is placed, many homeowners choose to do so or are forced to once their septic system fails.
+Sewer connection isn’t always mandatory, but many homeowners opt to connect or must when their septic fails.